Great Eastern Run: History of the Event

 The 2010 event was unique because it took place at a time and date consisting purely of the number 10.
 The half marathon started at 10 seconds past 10:10, with the date being 10/10/10.
 Record numbers of runners took part, though the event was overshadowed by the deaths of two runners in the half marathon.
 Detective Constable Rob Davys collapsed during the race and was taken to Peterborough District Hospital.
 Despite the efforts of paramedics, he was later pronounced dead.
 A local runner named Matthew Ward (also a local teacher) also collapsed shortly after the race – he too was pronounced dead at the hospital.
 These were the first fatalities in the Great Eastern Run since the event was relaunched in 2006.
 The high temperatures meant that in total, 15 people required medical attention.

 The 2011 was another record year with over 4,100 entering the Perkins Great Eastern Run.
 The winner, Edwin Kiptoo, completed the flat course in 62mins 28sec.
 Liz Yelling created a record by being the quickest woman, completing the course in 72mins 14secs.

 In 2012 the Perkins Great Eastern Run, took place on 14 October and was one of only five runbritain Grand Prix races as well as being a UK Championship race.

 In 2013 the Perkins Great Eastern Run, which took place on 13 October, reached a record number entries, which was beaten in 2016 when 4262 runners ran the half-marathon and 1257 people took part in the Anna’s Hope Fun Run.
 Organisers reported that at one stage during the event more than 10,000 people were in the crowds on The Embankment as runners crossed the finish line.
 In 2017, numbers declined very slightly with 4193 finishers in the half-marathon.

 The 2019 half-marathon was cancelled owing to a major incident on the course.

+The event was revived in 2022 with new organisers.
+Perkins stopped sponsoring the event., and AEPG sponsored the 2023 event which was started by England's most successful Olympian, Sir Jason Kenny, who also ran the event, finishing in 1hr 48m 28.1s.